Returning to Therapy After a Break | When, Why & How To Make It Happen

 Next, you should communicate that you want to get back to the therapy.
 Be clear with your intentions and share them with the therapist freely.

 2. Share your break time story with the therapist

-It is suggested you share with your therapist how your break time went, what all things you did?
+It is suggested you share with your therapist how your break time went, and what all things you did?
 What you didn’t do?
 How the therapy lessons helped you?
 What new things you discovered?
 This will only aid your after break therapy sessions.
 According to the events that have taken place in your life during this period the therapist will further re-adjust the treatment process when you return to therapy.

 3. Mention what you have explored